Curious about MRI?

 Who shouldn't get an MRI scan?

 We screen all clients during the booking process and right before entering the MRI environment.
 If you have any type of medical implant or metallic implant in your body you should answer yes to that question during the booking process and a technologist will contact you before your scan to determine whether or not it is safe for you to proceed with the MRI exam.
 Implants are categorized as MRI Safe, MRI Conditional, or MRI Unsafe.
+Most cardiac pacemakers and intracranial aneurysm clips are not safe.

 - MRI Safe indicates that the device or implant has been demonstrated to present no risk to the patient if introduced to any MRI environment.
 It may still affect the quality of the scan by creating artifact.
 Artifact is a distortion of your image due to the device or implant.